wemersonqueiroz/portfolio/README.md

 Following a HTML and CSS tutorial to create a Portfolio and decided to go further on this project migrating it to React.

-Initially transferred all the information to React Containers and will be creating reusable components to make it a complete React App.
+Initially transferred all the information to React Containers and next steps will be create reusable component.

 ## Tech Stack